USRA Information for Students

 - Obtained over the previous years of study, a cumulative average of at least 2.67 or a B- average.

-- Employed full time by NSERC in Summer (16 weeks x 35 hours per week)
+- Employed full time by NSERC in Summer (16 weeks x 35 hours per week) if applying for full time awward.

 - Hold only one USRA per fiscal year (April 1 to March 31) and up to a maximum of three USRAs throughout his/her university career